15/Love

-15/Love is a Canadian television series that revolved around the lives of aspiring young tennis players at the Cascadia Tennis Academy.
+15/Love is a Canadian television drama series that revolved around the lives of aspiring young tennis players at the fictional Cascadia Tennis Academy.
 The show was created by Karen Troubetzkoy and Derek Schreyer.
-15/Love premiered on the television channel YTV on September 6, 2004, concluding on October 16, 2006, having aired 54 episodes over 3 seasons.
+15/Love premiered on YTV on September 6, 2004, concluding on October 16, 2006, having aired 54 episodes over 3 seasons.
 The series was filmed in Saint-Césaire, Quebec.

 Series overview

 The show focuses on the lives of hopeful teenage tennis players as they train at the internationally renowned Cascadia Tennis Academy.
 In this high-pressure environment, the characters struggle through adolescence and romance while trying to become the world champion tennis stars that they and others think they can be.